 Many parents ask when is the best time to start incorporating flossing into their child’s brushing routine.
 I typically recommend to parents to slowly introduce flossing into their child’s oral hygiene routine around age two that way they can initially become familiar with the sensation of the floss sliding between their teeth and gums.
 Once they notice that their child’s baby teeth are touching against one another, which is typically around age three or four, they can go ahead and start flossing daily.

-The recommended age for bringing in your child to see a pediatric dentist is when they become 1 year old.
+The recommended age for bringing in your child to see a Pediatric Dentist in Roswell is when they become 1 year old.
 By this time your kids dentist will be able to let you know about when and how to start flossing your child’s teeth.
 By the time your child turns two, your child should already be acclimated to brushing and flossing can be easier because they have already developed the trust with their parents when it comes to oral hygiene.